TorThor/learnVietnamese/README.md

 # learnVietnamese

 This is a personal project to help me learn Vietnamese and React Native for the first time by having pronounciation resources at my fingertips (Android and iOS).
 I found there weren't any readily available resources like this, so I decided to make my own study tool.
+Pronounciations are done in south accent besides for the TTS which seems to use north accent for now.

 I might later down the road, but for now (02/08/2024), I will not be properly documenting this project nor with my git pushes.
 Some things may work at a given time, some things may not.
 This repository is mainly for me to access when not at my home computer and for others to view.